 Rhubarb Red Onion Chutney

-This recipe comes from Anna Lise Kvan, of Paris’ Holy Belly Café.
-She rightly calls it a labor of love since it requires patience and a little elbow grease—it’s important to keep stirring to make sure that the rhubarb and onions are caramelizing but not sticking to the bottom of the pan.
-The final result is worth the effort.
+This rhubarb red onion chutney recipe comes from Anna Lise Kvan, of Paris’s Holy Belly Café.
+She rightly calls it a labor of love since it requires patience and a little elbow grease—it’s important to keep stirring to make sure the rhubarb and onions caramelize without sticking.
 Make a big batch, so you can keep it in the fridge for up to two weeks.
-She suggests pairing this with roasted pork cutlets or tenderloin, or spreading it on turkey, chicken, or ham sandwiches.
-We also like adding it to grilled cheese sandwiches.
+She suggests pairing the chutney with roasted pork cutlets or tenderloin, or spreading it on turkey, chicken, or ham sandwiches.
+We also like adding it to grilled cheeses and charcuterie boards.

 Featured in “How to Cook With Rhubarb (Beyond Turning it Into Pie)”

 - 2 Tbsp. unsalted butter

 - 2 Tbsp. olive oil